Between 7 and 47 percent of working-age adults experience pain in this joint at least once in a while.

 Lift the arms of your body outwards, forming a “V” upside down.
 Bring the weights toward your hips and repeat 10 to 12 times.

-If you feel more comfortable, you can also perform flys while sitting or with your arms bent (sometimes called a ‘bent arm side lift’).
+If you feel more comfortable, you can also perform flys while sitting or with bent arms (sometimes called a ‘bent arm side lift’).

 - Plank variations.